Gaetano Filangieri, 5th Prince of Satriano

-Gaetano Filangieri, 5th Prince of Satriano (22 August 1753 – 21 July 1788) was an Italian jurist and philosopher.
+Gaetano Filangieri, of the Princes of Arianiello (22 August 1753 – 21 July 1788) was an Italian jurist and philosopher.
 Highly polemical in regard to the political and legal system of the ancien régime, and opposed to the privilege of the aristocracy and the extreme power of the magistracy, Filangieri fought in favor of a constitutional system based on the rights of man.

 Biography

 Early life and education

 Filangieri was born in San Sebastiano al Vesuvio, in the Kingdom of Naples.
 He was born the third son of a sibship of the noble family of Filangieri, which putatively had arrived in Campania with the Norman conquests.
 His father Caesar, prince of Arianiello, intended him to pursue a military career, which he commenced at the early age of seven, but soon abandoned for the study of the law.
 At the bar his knowledge and eloquence secured his success.
 His defence of a royal decree reforming abuses in the administration of justice gained him the favor of the king, Ferdinand IV of Naples, and his prime minister Bernardo Tanucci, and led in 1777 to an appointments at the court, including as maggiordomo di settimana and gentleman of the chamber for the monarch, and a post as officer of a Royal Guard.
 In 1782, the death of his uncle Serafino Filangieri, the archbishop of Naples, gained for Gaetano a sizable inheritance, allowing him more time to study and writing.

-By 1771 the Danish scholar Jakob Jonas Björnståhl, on a visit to Naples, had recorded that Filangieri had shown him an interesting, unedited paper of his on politics and law.
-In 1774 his first printed work, Riflessioni politiche su l’ultima legge del sovrano, che riguarda la riforma dell’amministrazione della Giustizia (Political reflections on the most recent law of the sovereign, regarding the reform of the administration of justice), appeared in Naples; in it he strongly supported the reforming activity of the minister Bernardo Tanucci and his “dispatches,” which obliged judges to provide written justification of their verdicts.
+By 1771, the Danish scholar Jakob Jonas Björnståhl, on a visit to Naples, had recorded that Filangieri had shown him an interesting, unedited paper of his on politics and law.
+In 1774, his first printed work, Riflessioni politiche su l’ultima legge del sovrano, che riguarda la riforma dell’amministrazione della Giustizia (Political reflections on the most recent law of the sovereign, regarding the reform of the administration of justice), appeared in Naples; in it he strongly supported the reforming activity of the minister Bernardo Tanucci and his “dispatches,” which obliged judges to provide written justification of their verdicts.